What is the most common method for an internal auditor to document evidence during an audit?

 Prepare for the ISO 9001 QMS Requirements Test.
 Study with multiple-choice questions and detailed explanations.
 Get ready to excel in your ISO 9001 certification!

 The most common method for an internal auditor to document evidence during an audit is to write down precise notes about the evidence.
-This method is essential because it allows the auditor to capture detailed observations, thoughts, and contextual information that may not be reflected in recorded data or photographs.
+This approach allows the auditor to capture detailed information about the observations, findings, and context surrounding the evidence.
+Notetaking enables the auditor to summarize critical points, quote specific statements, and reflect on the implications of the evidence in a structured manner.

 Subscribe